LaGen: Towards Autoregressive LiDAR Scene Generation: Related Work

-\paragraph{LiDAR Data Generation.} Generating LiDAR point clouds is a three-dimensional data generation task.
-Caccia et al. \cite{caccia2019deep} were the first to represent LiDAR data as range images and employed Variational Autoencoders (VAEs) \cite{kingma2013auto} and Generative Adversarial Networks (GANs) \cite{ goodfellow2014generative} for generation.
+\textbf{LiDAR Data Generation.} Generating LiDAR point clouds is a 3D data generation task.
+Caccia et al. \cite{caccia2019deep} were the first to represent LiDAR data as range images and employed Variational Autoencoders (VAEs) \cite{kingma2013auto} and Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} for generation.
 Subsequently, LiDARGen \cite{LiDARGen2022} introduced a score-based LiDAR data generation model.
 UltraLiDAR \cite{xiong2023ultralidar} voxelizes LiDAR point clouds and employs VQ-VAE \cite{yu2021vector} for generation.
 LiDM \cite{ran2024towards} separately generates scenes, objects, and trajectories, and simulates ray casting to produce point clouds.
 R2DM \cite{nakashima2024lidar}, based on Denoising Diffusion Probabilistic Models (DDPMs) \cite{song2020denoising}, further improves the fidelity of generated point clouds.
 RangeLDM \cite{hu2024rangeldm} introduces a range-guided discriminator, enabling fast generation through a latent diffusion model.
-However, most of these frameworks are only capable of generating isolated single-frame LiDAR data, or lack real-time interactivity.
+La La LiDAR \cite{liu2026lidar} introduces a large-scale, layout-guided LiDAR generation model.
+However, most of these frameworks are only capable of generating isolated single-frame LiDAR data.
+Genesis \cite{guo2026genesis} introduces a unified framework for the joint generation of driving videos and LiDAR sequences.
+DriveLiDAR4D \cite{cai2026drivelidar4d} incorporates three modalities of conditional inputs, namely road sketches, scene descriptions, and object priors, which further enhance the quality of the generated results.
+UniScene \cite{li2025uniscene} leverages occupancy as an intermediate representation to generate continuous LiDAR data, thereby reducing the complexity of scene synthesis.
+OpenDWM \cite{ni2025maskgwm} is built upon the DiT (Diffusion Transformer) architecture for video generation and has been extended to the domain of LiDAR scenes.
+LiDARCrafter \cite{liang2026lidarcrafter}, parses natural language inputs into scene graphs to guide the generation process.
+It also explores the autoregressive genration, but it generates future trajectories and control conditions in a one-shot manner based on initial semantics, lacking interactivity and cannot be used for closed-loop simulation.
+In addition, LaGen is primarily based on bounding box conditions, without utilizing natural language information.